alexpineda/titan-reactor/CREATING_PLUGINS.md

 // your plugin must return an object with keynames matching hook names that you want to listen to export default class Plugin extends PluginBase {

-    // onSceneReady fires when everything is loaded but before the first frame is run async onPluginsReady() {
+    // init fires when everything is loaded but before the first frame is run async init() {

     }